A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

-$C^3$ \cite{Lee2021C3}, DCL \cite{zhao2022dcl}, and CtlGAN \cite{wang2022ctlgan} aim to preserve the diversity by applying contrastive learning.
+{\bf Contrastive objectives to preserve diversity.} A line of work employs contrastive learning during fine-tuning to prevent knowledge distortion when adapting generative models to the target domain.
+For instance, $C^3$ \citep{Lee2021C3}, DCL \citep{zhao2022dcl}, and CtlGAN \citep{wang2022ctlgan} aim to preserve diversity by applying contrastive learning.
 Assuming $G_s(z_i)$ as an anchor point, the generated sample for the same latent code with the adapted generator ($G_t(z_i)$) is considered a positive pair, and the generated samples with the adapted generator for other latent code values ($G_t(z_j)$, $i \neq j$) are considered as negative pairs.
 Additionally, DCL applies similar contrastive learning to the $D$.
+Based on the contrastive learning idea of DCL \citep{zhao2022dcl} and LeCam regularizer \citep{tseng2021lecam}, CLCR \citep{zhang2023clcr} proposes a transfer learning approach for generating diverse and high-quality COVID-19 CT images for a target group.

-JoJoGAN \cite{chong2022jojogan} addresses one-shot image generation using the style space of StyleGAN2.
+{\bf Latent inversion for stronger preservation.} Some works invert images from the target domain into the latent space of the pre-trained generator to develop a more accurate regularizer for knowledge preservation during fine-tuning.
+JoJoGAN \citep{chong2022jojogan} addresses one-shot image generation using the style space of StyleGAN2.
 First, GAN inversion is used to find the corresponding style code of the reference image.
 Then, style mixing is used to generate a set of style codes, and generated images with these styles are used for GAN adaptation.
-GenOS \cite{zhang2022generalizedoneshot} includes entity transfer with some related entity mask using an auxiliary network.
-D\textsuperscript{3}-TGAN \cite{wu2023d3tgan} first inverts each target sample into the latent code space of the source GAN.
+GenOS \citep{zhang2022generalizedoneshot} includes entity transfer with some related entity mask using an auxiliary network.
+D\textsuperscript{3}-TGAN \citep{wu2023d3tgan} first inverts each target sample into the latent code space of the source GAN.
 Then, the maximum mean discrepancy between the features of the source $G$ for inverted code and features of the adapted GAN for a random latent code is used as a regularizer.
+F\textsuperscript{3} \citep{yuichi2023_fewshot} proposes a faster method for image generation with features of a specific group.
+First, a GAN inversion of target images is applied, and then PCA is leveraged as a feature extraction strategy to render features of the target group.